adityasingh-ops/rn-assignment-AdityaSingh10148/README.md

   - **Increment (+)**: Green button, increases count
 - Centered layout with modern styling and shadows

+## 📸 Demo

+> **Note**: When you run the app, you'll see:
+> - A large blue counter number that scales up when changed
+> - Three circular buttons with intuitive colors
+> - Smooth 300ms animation on every count change
+> - Clean, modern UI with shadows and proper spacing

 ## Assignment Requirements Met

 ✅ Display a numeric counter